PowerStream Power supplies, battery chargers, batteries and packs, dc/dc converters, injection molding View Shopping Cart

 A: The engine can take as much as 25 horsepower of electrical starting power.
 This is about 19000 watts.
 (If it used 12V like cars it would take 1600 amps).

-Q: Do diesel-electric locomotives run on 72V?
+Q: Do diesel-electric locomotives use 72V?

 A: The diesel-electric system runs on 600V.
 But the auxiliary power is run off of 72V alternators.
 Other drive voltages have been used, 750V is common, and 3000V has been used.
 But these high voltages are limited strictly to the engine-motor compartment.